codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/multi-env-sequential-flow.md

 1. Select the target environments in the promotion sequence to which to promote changes: `qa` and `prod`.
     1. Mouse over the right of the `dev` environment node and click {::nomarkdown}<img src="../../../../images/icons/plus-icon.png" display=inline-block>{:/}.
     1. From the list, select the first target environment in the flow, `qa` for this quick start.
-    1. Repeat the action for the `qa` environment node to add the next target environment.
+    1. Repeat the action on the `qa` environment node to add the next target environment.
       For the quick start, we'll add `prod` as the final target environment in the flow.